wchristian/perl5_wiki/The-Proposal-for-Perl-7.md

 **Q:** Is the idea that major numbers will be incremented every so often, like say, the linux kernel? or do you think it will be perl7 for a long time? just asking out of curiosity

 **A:** Perl 8 will likely come in the next 3-5 years.
+We hope to have [Cor](https://github.com/Ovid/Cor/wiki) in blead by then.
 No specific plans are in place beyond that.

 ---